-Richard (Rick) Stinson has served as the Director of Public Works for the Town of Wakefield, Mass., since 2001.
+Richard F. (Rick) Stinson has served as the Director of Public Works for the Town of Wakefield, Mass., since 2001.
 He directly oversees ten divisions which include Highway, Water, Sewer, Parks, Forestry, Cemetery, Fleet Maintenance, Buildings, Administration, and Engineering.
 He previously served as the Director of Operations for the Town of Danvers, Mass., from 1994-2001, and as Business Manager, Town of Wakefield, from 1988-1994.
 Stinson currently serves on Wakefield’s Galvin Middle School Advisory Building Committee, the Massachusetts Safe Routes to Schools Task Force, Wakefield’s World War II Monument Committee, and Wakefield’s Traffic Advisory Committee.

 As Superintendent of Public Works for the Village of Rockville Centre, N.Y., Harry L. Weed, II, supervises the Highway Division, which handles road maintenance and tree-trimming; the Sewer Department, which handles the pump stations, sanitary, and storm sewers; the Sanitation, Water, and Parks Departments; and the Central Garage.
 He also oversees parking meter and console repairs and maintenance, street sweeping, road opening permits and sidewalk inspection program.